Solo5/solo5/docs/architecture.md

 However, it is acceptable to make minimal, judicious use of `#ifdef` where doing otherwise would result in excessive code duplication.

-Due to the need to run automated tests on bare metal, our CI system is a custom solution, the details of which can be found in a dedicated [repository](https://github.com/Solo5/solo5-ci).
-The scripts run by the CI system on every GitHub pull request can be found in [build.sh](../build.sh).
-Additional build and test coverage across supported host systems is provided by GitHub Actions, configured in [.github/workflows](../.github/workflows).
+Build and test coverage across supported host systems is provided by GitHub Actions, configured in [.github/workflows](../.github/workflows).